meringue7/Writeups/HTB/VulnCicada/VulnCicada.md

 SMB         DC-JPQ225.cicada.vl 445    DC-JPQ225        SYSVOL          READ            Logon server share
 ```

-Nothing interesting here but I see that there his an ADCS service in this domain.
+Nothing interesting stands out here, but I see that there his an ADCS service in this domain.
-I use the **certipy** tool to enumerate ADCS but before this I need to request a TGT for the authentication.
+I'll use the `certipy` tool to enumerate it, but before this I need to request a TGT for the authentication.

 ```bash
 # getTGT.py "cicada.vl"/"rosie.powell":'Cicada123'